Cameron-Programer/Cameron-Programer/README.md

 - 📱 Hi, I’m Cameron
-- 📚 I’m currently learning Python and Godot
+- 📚 I’m currently learning Python and Facial recognition
-- 💻 I have some experiance using: Python and Lua
+- 💻 I have some experiance using: Python
-- 📦 I have some experiance using the pip packages: Pygame and Youtube_dl
+- 📦 I have some experiance using the pip packages: Pygame and EasyGUI
 - 📫 How to reach me; Discord: gbcameron or Email: nitrous.muzzle-0w@icloud.com (relay email)
 - 🏫 Currently studying; A level: Computer science, Music Tech and Buisiness
 <details><summary>Examples of code</summary><br/>